 To avoid the crowds we time our day to arrive at Pajinka in the late afternoon.
 This usually means we have it to ourselves as we enjoy sunset drinks and a platter before returning to Punsand Bay.

-Punsand Bay to Thursday/ Horn Island and Cairns(B/L/D/T/E)
+Punsand Bay to Thursday/ Horn Island and Cairns(B/L/T/E)

-It’s an early start today to catch our privately chartered vessel for a trip through the Torres Strait to Thursday Island where you will join a personalised tour of the island with one of the traditional owners.
-Following your tour spend some time at the Gab-Titui Cultural Centre to
+It’s an early start today to catch our privately chartered vessel for a trip through the Torres Strait to Thursday Island where you will join a personalised tour of the Island with one of the traditional owners.

 Depart Cairns (B)